digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

        so you can see the data when it is received.

-  Finally, launch the sample application, data in explicit format is sent to the configured remote ZigBee device whose Node Identifier is 'REMOTE'.
+  Finally, launch the sample application, data in explicit format is sent to all the remote modules of the network.
 When that happens, a line with the result of the operation is printed to the standard output:

-    Sending data to 0013A20040XXXXXX [A0 - A1 - 1554 - C105] >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
+    Sending broadcast data [A0 - A1 - 1554 - C105] >> 48 65 6C 6C 6F 20 58 42 65 65 20 57 6F 72 6C 64 21 | Hello XBee World!...
 Success

-     - Where 0013A20040XXXXXX is the 64-bit address of the remote ZigBee device whose Node Identifier is 'REMOTE'.

   Verify that in the XCTU console a new Explicit Rx Indicator frame has been received by the remote ZigBee device.
 Select it and review the details, some of the details will be similar to:

     - Start delimiter:         7E
-    - Length:                  00 1D
+    - Length:                  00 23
     - Frame type:              91
     - 64-bit source address:   The XBee sender's 64-bit address.
     - 16-bit source address:   The XBee sender's 16-bit address.